awslabs/aws-sdk-swift/reference/0.x/AWSSSOAdmin/SsoAdminClient.md

 ### `deleteInstanceAccessControlAttributeConfiguration(input:completion:)`

 Disables the attributes-based access control (ABAC) feature for the specified Amazon Web Services SSO instance and deletes all of the attribute mappings that have been configured.
 Once deleted, any attributes that are received from an identity source and any custom attributes you have previously configured will not be passed.
-For more information about ABAC, see <a href="/singlesignon/latest/userguide/abac.html">Attribute-Based Access Control in the Amazon Web Services SSO User Guide.
+For more information about ABAC, see \[Attribute-Based Access Control\] in the Amazon Web Services SSO User Guide.

 ``` swift
 public func deleteInstanceAccessControlAttributeConfiguration(input: DeleteInstanceAccessControlAttributeConfigurationInput, completion: @escaping (ClientRuntime.SdkResult<DeleteInstanceAccessControlAttributeConfigurationOutputResponse, DeleteInstanceAccessControlAttributeConfigurationOutputError>) -> Void)